chipsalliance/Caliptra/SECURITY.md

 anonymity.

 The Caliptra project shall maintain a vulnerability-alerts mailing list.
 This list will be seeded initially with a contact from each project member.

-Additional parties can request to join this list by filling out the form at the [**TODO fix link** <u>Vulnerability Registry</u>](https://www.zephyrproject.org/vulnerability-registry/).
-These parties will be vetted by the Caliptra TAC to determine that they have a legitimate interest in knowing about security vulnerabilities during the embargo period.
+Additional parties can request to join this list by visiting [<u>lists.chipsalliance.org/g/Vulnerability-Alerts.caliptra-wg</u>](https://lists.chipsalliance.org/g/Vulnerability-Alerts.caliptra-wg).
+These parties will be vetted by the Caliptra PSIRT to determine that they have a legitimate interest in knowing about security vulnerabilities during the embargo period.

-Periodically, the Caliptra TC will send information to this mailing list describing known embargoed issues and their backport status within the project.
+Periodically, the Caliptra PSIRT will send information to this mailing list describing known embargoed issues and their backport status within the project.
 This information is intended to allow them to determine if they need to backport these changes to any internal trees.

 When issues have been triaged, this list will be informed of: